Why lemonade is not refreshing

 Yet in parallel to this, a good applicant will have similar and equally important considerations to make, for he or she will be dedicating time, energy, fervour and talent to a prospective employer.
 We all know that time at least is a finite resource in any person’s journey.

 One could easily apply all of the three points above to an applicant who would be:

 1. Offering a prospective employer the chance to grow and benefit from their unique mix of personal qualities and professional competencies;

 2. Increasing or at least strengthening an employer’s ability to generate income; and

 3. Accepting the wrong job offer can be profoundly detrimental.

 If anything, the unfavourable emotional and economic toll on an individual, if he or she is working for the wrong employer (or manager), is even more damaging than what an organisation would suffer.
-Further to this, the individual may have to live with explaining this on their resume in the future, yet organisations are rarely held accountable for how they have treated the career of a person.
+Further to this, the individual may have to live with explaining this

 In the interest of both parties, the organisation and the job applicant need insight into each other’s brands, values, character and quality of thinking to seek coherence and fidelity.